frnka/Generic-iOS-Projects/README.md

 -Side Scroller: Experimenting with another level of Table View with multiple dynamic prototype cells.
 Utilizes the CollectionView embedded in the tableViewCell tutorial from https://github.com/ThornTechPublic.
 Just a quick test before implementing it in a live project.
 Basic elements of "Swipe and Share" are in the second tableView controller if you can find it.

--MVC Hacks: Has a couple of animations, a Date Picker example, CollectionView Example, and some other things.